VenkataBhaskarr/TechnicalBlogs/AI-era.md

 ## AutoGPT
 By the way this is kinda chatGPT on steroids

-## hu huuhh!!
+## hu huuh!!
 Bard made its way and its super powerfulll.

 ## GPT-Engineer